Financial Planning

 I’ve got a list of things to think about when you’re managing your own financial planning:

 For about twelve years, the United States had the best economy the world has ever seen.
 Markets soared, and it was almost child’s play to make money by investing.
 But that’s all changed.
-The coronavirus pandemic, Russia’s invasion of Ukraine and global supply chain issues have conspired to make success in the markets much more challenging.
+The coronavirus pandemic, Russia’s invasion of Ukraine and global supply chain issues make success in the markets much more challenging.

 Even so-called “safe” investments like government bonds are performing poorly now.
 We’re in much more treacherous waters than we’ve been in since the ‘80s, and even the safe harbors have storms.